 MindOrderHook

 Hook stopped being a regional curiosity.
-Sydney put it into the global prep folder.
+Sydney made it a deck players everywhere need to test against.

 7thCTCG DZiden's Leblanc, DeceiverView decklistCollapse